Jmainguy/coastie/README.md

 # Coastie

+## Purpose
+Coastie is a tool to help you check the health of your kubernetes cluster.

+It checks a number of k8 resources you likely care about, like tcp, udp, http etc etc.

 ## Requirements
 Coastie expects that you can create a new namespace, and deploy containers and services to it.